lhcb/glossary/glossary/P.md

 ## Productions {#Productions}

 Centrally managed processing, via LHCbDIRAC, of «Production Requests:PR».
 Examples of productions include: MC simulation, Reconstruction, Stripping, Working Group productions.
 A production is a combination of application steps.

+## Project (Constitutional Project) {#ConstitutionalProject}

+A substructure of LHCb as defined by the LHCb constitution.
+Typically these are detectors («VELO», «ST», «CALO», …) but also «HLT», Computing, Online, and «RTA» are projects.
+Not to be confused with Physics (Analysis/Performance) Working Groups (they differ in creation procedure, budget, authority, formal commitment from institutes…).

+## Project (Software Project) {#SoftwareProject}

+Subdivision level at which LHCb software is hosted (version control, dealing with merge requests, builds, releases).

 ## PRR: Production Readiness Review {#PRR}